ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

 - `RUN pip install --no-cache-dir -r requirements.txt`: executes a command **during the build** to install your Python dependencies.
 The key difference between `RUN` and `CMD` is that `RUN` runs at build time (and the result is baked into the image), while `CMD` runs when the container starts.
 The `--no-cache-dir` flag tells pip not to store downloaded packages locally, since we won't need them again and it would just bloat the image.

 - `EXPOSE 8080`: documents that the application inside the container will listen on port 8080.
-This is purely informational for anyone reading the Dockerfile — it does **not** actually open the port.
+This is purely informational for anyone reading the Dockerfile: it does **not** actually open the port.
 To make the port accessible from your host machine, you need the `-p` flag when running the container (covered in section 3.5).

 - `ENV FLASK_APP=app.py`: sets an environment variable inside the container.
 Flask uses the `FLASK_APP` variable to know which Python file contains the application.
 Without this, Flask wouldn't know what to run.